Von Braun Center: Sports

-The VBC is the home of the Huntsville Havoc of the Southern Professional Hockey League.
+The VBC is the home of the Huntsville Havoc of the SPHL.

-Former sports teams at the VBC include the Huntsville Lasers and Huntsville Flight basketball teams, the Huntsville Blast and Huntsville Channel Cats ice hockey teams, the Huntsville Fire (EISL) soccer team, the Alabama Vipers arena football team, the UAH Chargers ice hockey team, and the Alabama Hammers of the Professional Indoor Football League.
+Former sports teams at the VBC include the Huntsville Lasers and Huntsville Flight basketball teams, the Huntsville Blast, Huntsville Tornado and Huntsville Channel Cats ice hockey teams, the Huntsville Fire (EISL) soccer team, the Alabama Vipers arena football team, the UAH Chargers ice hockey team, and the Alabama Hammers of the Professional Indoor Football League.
 The arena at one time hosted public ice skating, and youth hockey and figure skating programs, but those activities have since been moved to another facility.

-On February 10, 2007, the Huntsville Havoc beat the Knoxville Ice Bears 7-6, in front of the largest crowd for a sporting event in the VBC's history, with 7,083 fans.
+On February 10, 2007, the Huntsville Havoc beat the Knoxville Ice Bears 7–6, in front of the largest crowd for a sporting event in the VBC's history, with 7,083 fans.

-It was the site of the first-ever Total Nonstop Action Wrestling card, which featured in-ring cameos by Toby Keith and Sterling Marlin.
+It was the site of the first-ever Total Nonstop Action Wrestling card, which featured in-ring cameos by Toby Keith and Sterling Marlin and was broadcast live on pay-per-view.

+WWE held its September 8, 2003 episode of WWE Raw at the arena.

-All Elite Wrestling (AEW) held its February 5, 2020 episode of AEW Dynamite at the arena.
+All Elite Wrestling (AEW) held its February 5, 2020 and February 28, 2024, episodes of AEW Dynamite at the arena.

+In 2024, the VBC began hosting the conference tournament for Men's and Women's basketball for Conference USA.

 Entertainment and culture

 The arena has hosted numerous rock, pop, and country music concerts.
 Three music videos for the band, Kansas promoting the Monolith Album - featuring a Sci-Fi Native American: On the Other Side, Away from you, and People of the South Wind were film in and on the Von Braun Center.
 The VBC Concert Hall has been the home venue for the Huntsville Symphony Orchestra since the facility opened in 1975.
 The concert hall also hosts the productions of the Broadway Theater League.
 The playhouse hosts the productions of Theatre Huntsville, the Fantasy Playhouse Children's Theater, and the Jim Parker Songwriters Series, as well as numerous community events.
 The yearly Panoply of the Arts outdoor festival takes place in Big Spring Park adjacent to the VBC.

 The VBC provided space for the Huntsville Museum of Art from its opening until 1998, when the museum moved to a nearby facility.
 The former museum is now used as office space for VBC staff.

+This place is also hosting to FRC (FIRST Robotics Competition) Rocket City Regional event.

 Expansion

 On October 23, 2008, it was announced that the VBC Arena would undergo a massive $15M renovation and would be renamed the Propst Arena, after the family that donated $5M to the city for the expansion.
-On Friday, February 5, 2010 a groundbreaking ceremony was held marking further renovations to what is now known as the Mark C. Smith Concert Hall.
+On Friday, February 5, 2010, a groundbreaking ceremony was held marking further renovations to what is now known as the Mark C. Smith Concert Hall.